 When I came to Independence House I was embarrassed and ashamed.
 I was emotionally paralyzed and devastated as a result of being raped.
 I believed I was to blame for it.
 I met with a teen counselor many times and always felt the safe space being with her.
 She provided incredible support for me and made sure I had a lot of other sources of support.
 Over time with with the help of my counselor, I learned a lot and became stronger and now understand it was not my fault.
 I became so strong that I was able to face the person who did this to me at his sentencing in court.

 As a 17 year old, I came to you looking for counseling.
 I had no real goals or knew what I wanted.
 I just knew I was feeling pretty terrible.
 My expectations were by far surpassed in a positive way with the counseling, respect and support I got from Independence House.
 The services really helped me to get a lot out in the open, and I always felt good after leaving there.
 You helped me to be open and not closed off.
 I am a happier person and I no longer blame myself for the assault.
-Thank you for helping me to
+Thank you for helping me totake my life back.

 I thought it was hard to talk about being gay, but not anything close to how hard it was to ask for help because my boyfriend was abusive to me.
 My counselor at Independence House was amazing and made me feel worthy and safe.
 I felt understood and that I was a priority.
 I learned so much about the dynamics of healthy and bad relationships and so much about myself too.
 Reaching out for help at Independence House was one of the best decisions I ever made.
 I am confident about my future relationships being happy and healthy.